 Where schools have a sixth form provision, pupils will continue to pursue relevant pathways and qualification routes.
-These qualifications may include vocational, entry level, functional skills, and GCSE qualifications or a combination.
-The small sizes of our schools means that it would not be possible to offer a full suite of A-levels.
-However, the school may work with other Academic providers to support students to attend an A level course at an appropriate venue.
+These qualifications may include vocational, entry level, functional skills, GCSEs, or A-Level and equivalent qualifications or a combination, as appropriate for the needs of the pupils and the availability of courses.